STEP Workflow Designer

 Workflow Editor

-To edit in the Workflow Editor, double click the canvas region.
-The workflow editor is used to make changes that are global for the workflow, including setting the default assignee for the workflow and enabling status flags for the workflow.
+To open in the Workflow Editor, double click the canvas region.
+Use the workflow editor to make global changes for the workflow, including setting the default assignee for the workflow and enabling status flags for the workflow.

 Tab